For Sellers

 WHY RECOMMEND INSPECT YOUR REAL ESTATE?

-• As a home inspector I will report issues to your client in a reasonable manner, without minimizing significant issues or overstating minor issues.
+- You can rely on me to report issues to your client in a reasonable manner, without minimizing significant issues or overstating minor issues.

 What's covered in your inspection?